Chroma dots

 Chroma dots are visual artifacts caused by displaying an unfiltered PAL analogue colour video signal on a black-and-white television or monitor.
 They are commonly found on black-and-white recordings of television programmes originally made in colour.
 Chroma dots were once regarded as undesirable picture noise, but recent advances in computer technology have allowed them to be used to reconstruct the original colour signal from black-and-white recordings, providing a means to re-colour material where the original colour copy is lost.

 Example of the chroma dot reconstruction:

 Background

-Analogue colour video signals comprise two components: chrominance and luminance.
+Analogue colour video signals comprise two components: luminance and chrominance.
 The luminance component describes the brightness of each part of the picture, while the chrominance component describes the colour tone.
 When displayed on a black-and-white monitor, the luminance signal produces a normal black-and-white image, while the chrominance signal manifests as a fine pattern of dots of varying size and intensity overlaid over the black-and-white picture.
 A related phenomenon is dot crawl, which can produce visual artifacts in colour pictures.